-Managers are required to inform the Director of Human Resources of any/all changes to their schedule.
-Managers are required to submit a "Leave Request Form" to the Director or Human Resources for approval prior to taking one (1) or more days of accumulated time off.
+Managers are required to inform the Director of Programs of any/all changes to their schedule.
+Managers are required to submit a "Leave Request Form" to the Director of Programs for approval prior to taking one (1) or more days of accumulated time off.